sheldonhull/sheldonhull.hugo/content/blog/2020-12-07-using-aws-sdk-with-go-for-ec2-ami-metrics.md

 ---
 date: 2020-12-07T17:08:14-06:00
-title: Using Aws Sdk With Go for Ec2 Ami Metrics
+title: Using AWS SDK With Go for EC2 AMI Metrics
 slug: using-aws-sdk-with-go-for-ec2-ami-metrics
 excerpt:
   How I used the AWS SDK with Go to generate metrics for AWS EC2 Instances and AMI's associated to them